 A fine may be issued for certain crimes.
 As for adults, fines should reflect the offence committed and the child or young person’s ability to pay.
 Where the child or young person is under 16, the parent/guardian is required to pay the fine.
-In this case, the ability of the parent/guardian to pay that is taken into account when setting the level of the fine.
+In this case, the ability of the parent/guardian to pay is taken into account when setting the level of the fine.

-A referral order requires the child or young person to attend a youth offender panel (made up of two members of the local community and an advisor from a youth offending team) and agree a contract containing certain commitments.
+A referral order requires the child or young person to attend a youth offender panel (made up of two members of the local community and an advisor from a youth offending team) and agree on a contract containing certain commitments.
 This will last between three months and a year.

 The aim of the referral order is for the child or young person to make up for the harm they have caused and do something about their offending behaviour.
-A referral order must be imposed for a first offence where the child or young person has pleaded guilty, unless the court decides that another sentence is justified.
+A referral order must be imposed for a first offence where the child or young person has pleaded guilty unless the court decides that another sentence is justified.
 A referral order may also be imposed in other circumstances.